Up to 60% off sofas & mattresses — limited‑time deals.

 Storage Movable ottoman Built-in storage

-Assembly Required, 2 boxes Required None Required
+Assembly Required, 2 boxes Required, 3 boxes None Required

 Firmness Medium-soft Medium Medium Medium-firm